ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 ![](./images/zip-download.png)

-3. Extract the contents of the zip archive downloaded in the previous step, in to the root of the repo you have connected with the Azure Data Factory.
+3. Extract the contents of the zip archive downloaded in the previous step, into the root of the repo you have connected with the Azure Data Factory.
 Please make sure that when you commit the files, the line endings must be set to **CRLF**.

-After having exctracted the files in the repo.
+After having extracted the files in the repo.
 The repository should look like this (Branch= adf_publish):-

 ![](./images/extracted-contents.png)